dudung/rust/content/posts/24/k/15-list-of-slides.md

 authors = ['viridi']
 url = '24k15'
 +++
-List of slides to achieve a presentation with exact 100 slides.
+List of slides to achieve a presentation with 100 slides (or more).

 <!--more-->